b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 >
 > ***26** And ye also say that Christ shall come.
 But behold, I say that ==ye do not know that there shall be a Christ==.
 And ye say also that he shall be slain for the sins of the world[.]*

 Text doesn't communicate tone very well.
 You could read this as a sniveling, sneering villain, accusing God's infallible ideology of being nonsensical, or you could read this as an explanation.
-"Why are you here?
+Imagine Giddonah asking "Why are you here?
 What did you do to upset people?"
-"I'm here because I don't believe the things you do, and I think your religion is conflating belief with knowledge."
+"I'm here because I don't believe the things you do, and I think your following is conflating belief with knowledge."
 When Korihor makes his case, count how many times "because" appears in his explanation&mdash; for it is exactly that, an explanation.
 Korihor's words are inflammatory, yes, but I should hope that the chief judge and high priest Giddonah could see it objectively and not take personal offense.
 "Your people tied me up and brought me to you for judgment when I've not broken any laws.
 Here's what I told them."
 He's probably a bit grumpy about it.
 I would be.

 Let's not stray too far from verse 25 before emphasizing the central point inside.
 Korihor is saying that people shouldn't be punished for their parents' transgressions.
 Where have I heard that idea before?
 That's one of the [articles of faith](https://www.churchofjesuschrist.org/study/scriptures/pgp/a-of-f/1?lang=eng&id=p2#p2), written by our founding prophet Joseph Smith.
 Is Korihor wrong to point out accountability as taught by God's true church?